civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 119

-  **(1)** Subject to subsection (2), regulations made under subsection `117`(1) apply in respect of a regulated entity that is a Canadian carrier or a telecommunications service provider only if the regulations relate to the identification, prevention and removal of barriers in the areas referred to in paragraphs 5(a), (b), (f) and (g) **and in the area referred to in paragraph 5(c.1) as it relates to the areas referred to in those paragraphs**.
+  **(1)** Subject to subsection (2), regulations made under subsection `117`(1) apply in respect of a regulated entity that is a Canadian carrier or a telecommunications service provider only if the regulations relate to the identification, prevention and removal of barriers in the areas referred to in paragraphs 5(a), (b), (f) and (g) and in the area referred to in paragraph 5(c.1) as it relates to the areas referred to in those paragraphs.

   **(2)** Regulations made under subsection `117`(1) that are in relation to the identification, prevention and removal of barriers in an area referred to in paragraph `5`(g) do not apply in respect of a regulated entity that is a Canadian carrier or telecommunications service provider if requirements in relation to the identification, prevention and removal of barriers in that area apply to the regulated entity under a condition imposed under section 24 or 24.1 of the `Telecommunications Act` or a regulation made under that Act.